commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

                     href="https://docs.commercetools.com/api/projects/shoppingLists#add-textlineitem">AddTextLineItem</a>
                 action, because the platform is not checking if the data exist.
 An API user could add the exact same data multiple times.
 So it's impossible to know the order by just checking the differences between the resource and draft object.
-Also, the name of the text line item does not need to be unique which is different than line items.
-Line items are unique with the same product variant and the same custom fields.
-Luckily the platform supports changing all fields (except `addedAt`) of the text line items, so when an order change is needed we update the fields of the text line items.
+Also, the name of the text line item does not need to be unique as line item does.
+Each line item is identified by its product variant and custom fields.
+Luckily the platform supports changing all field (except <b>addedAt</b>) of the text line items, so when an order change is needed we update the fields of the text line items.
 Which will look like:
             </p>
             <pre lang="json">